 Me: Very funny.

-Sue: I know really it’s called The Green Death.
+Sue: I know it’s called The Green Death, by the way.
 I just like winding you up.

 Their interview concluded, Mike and Sarah pretend to leave the meditation centre, only to double back again.

-Sue: There are a lot of references to the past in this episode.
-Look, Sarah Jane is flirting with Mike Yates now.
+Sue: There are lots of references to the past in this episode.
+And Sarah Jane is flirting with Mike Yates now.
 They set that up weeks ago.
 It’s a bit like Lost, this.

 Sue: The Doctor’s only gone and killed him!
 While he was in his care!
 That’s a health and safety nightmare.
 UNIT will be up to their necks in litigation for months.
-Unless they cover it up.
-I bet Benton knows where all the bodies are buried.
+Unless they cover it up, of course.

-The episode concludes with something rather strange materialising in the meditation centre’s cellar.
+The episode concludes as something materialises in the meditation centre’s cellar…

 Sue: Only five more Jon Pertwee episodes to go.
-I can’t quite believe it.
+I can’t believe it.
 I bet Part Five will still be rubbish, though.
-And I bet you must have loads of memories of this one from when you were young.
+And I bet you remember this from when you were young, Neil.
 Or were you too scared to watch it?

-Me: Oh, I can remember so many sequences from this story, it’s ridiculous.
-I won’t bore you with them now, but my strongest memory by far concerns the omnibus repeat they aired that Christmas.
-I am standing in Coventry’s Pool Meadow Bus Station, waiting for a Number 7 with my mother, and I’m screaming the place down because we’ve missed both the bus and the omnibus.
-The reason I know why it’s the Christmas repeat is because I can distinctly remember my mother trying to pacify me with a gingerbread snowman.
+Me: My strongest memory about this story concerns the edited omnibus repeat that aired over Christmas in 1974.
+I’m standing in Coventry’s Pool Meadow Bus Station, waiting for a Number 7 with my mother, and I’m screaming the place down because we’ve missed both the bus and the omnibus.
+I know it was the Christmas repeat because my mother tried to pacify me with a gingerbread snowman.

 Sue: Omnibus edition?

 Me: Don’t even go there.
-I raised the possibility that we might watch that version instead of the regular episodes but readers on Twitter and Facebook nearly tore my head off.
+I raised the possibility that we might watch the omnibus edition instead, but our readers on Twitter and Facebook nearly tore my head off.

-Sue: Would you jump off a cliff if they asked you to?
+Sue: Would you jump off a cliff if they told you to?

 Me: I don’t know.
-What would that do to our hit stats?
+What would it do to our stats?

-The giant spider summoned by Lupton’s gang prepares to make its move.
+A giant spider is about to make its move.

 Sue: Does the spider jump onto his back?
-Oh look, it has.
-And now it’s invisible.
-Yes, I have definitely seen this before.
+Oh look, it has… And now it’s invisible.
+Yes, I’ve definitely seen this before.
 I’m sure of it.
-It definitely jumps onto a woman’s back later on.
+It definitely jumps onto a woman’s back later.

-Me: Hang on a minute.
-Did the woman in question look like Catherine Tate by any chance?
+Me: Did the woman in question look like Catherine Tate by any chance?

-The Doctor hooks the Metebelis crystal up to his machine and he sees spiders writhing around on the monitor.
-I turn away in revulsion.
+When the Doctor hooks the Metebelis crystal up to his machine, he sees spiders writhing around on a monitor.
+I turn away, repulsed.

-Sue: So did Doctor Who make you afraid of spiders?
-Is it Doctor Who‘s fault that I have to keep rescuing you whenever you decide to take a bath?
+Sue: So did Doctor Who make you afraid of spiders, Neil?
+Is it Doctor Who’s fault that I have to keep rescuing you when you take a bath?

 Me: I don’t think so.
 It probably reinforced my fear of them, though.
 I still have problems watching this story today.

-Back at UNIT HQ, the Doctor admits that he was responsible for Clegg’s death.
-Sue can’t understand why he hasn’t turned himself in to the police yet.
+The Doctor admits he is responsible for Clegg’s death, and Sue doesn’t understand why he hasn’t turned himself in to the police.

-Sue: At least he cares that he’s accidentally killed Derren Brown.
+Sue: At least he cares that he’s accidentally killed Derren Brown, I suppose.
 And doesn’t Jon Pertwee look tired all of a sudden?

-Sue appears to be enjoying this episode (she adores Sarah’s hat and coat ensemble), and when we see both the Whomobile and Bessie in the same car park, she can’t believe her eyes.
+Sue is enjoying this episode (she adores Sarah’s hat and coat ensemble), and she can’t believe her eyes when she spies the Whomobile and Bessie in the same car park.

 Sue: This really is a greatest hits package, isn’t it?

-Lupton steals the Metebelis crystal and the Brigadier attempts to stop him with the use of deadly – but incredibly inaccurate – force.
+Lupton steals the Metebelis crystal, and the Brigadier tries to stop him with deadly – but incredibly inaccurate – force.

 Sue: The Brig ought to be a better shot than that!
-Is it any wonder that UNIT can’t hit a barn door at 20 paces if he’s the one that’s training them.
+Is it any wonder UNIT can’t hit a barn door at 20 paces if he’s the one training them?
 Good grief.

-Sue: Is this one of those special Top Gear challenges were they have to get from one end of the country to the other in different vehicles?
+Sue: Is this one of those special Top Gear challenges where they have to get from one end of the country to the other in different vehicles?

 Me: It’s more like Wacky Races.